 Shopping Suggestion: Wild Sustainable Fish from US Wellness

 For a “fish free” melt idea, use this Keto Buffalo Chicken Salad Spread instead!

 - 4 pieces The BEST All-Purpose Keto Bread

-- 1 can Wild Albacore Tuna 6 ounces
+- 1 can Wild-caught albacore tuna 6 ounces

 - 2 teaspoons mayonnaise or Greek yogurt

-- 1 tablespoon roasted garlic or fresh, minced
+- 1 tbsp roasted garlic or fresh, minced

 - 1 teaspoon raw apple cider vinegar

 - 1/2 teaspoon salt

 - Lightly butter one side of each piece of bread.
 Pan fry one piece in a skillet over medium heat.